 As CNN reported, Cosby was a trustee of his alma mater, Temple University, when he gave Temple employee Andrea Constand a drug to incapacitate her, and then he sexually assaulted her.
 She informed police, but prosecutors didn’t press criminal charges and the case was settled a year later in civil court.

 A decade later, however, dozens of women came forward to claim Cosby had similarly drugged and sexually assaulted them during his many years as a celebrity.
 The particular case involving Constand was the only one which had happened within the state’s statute of limitations, allowing a criminal trial to proceed in that case only.

 Remorse can help in a Texas parole hearing

 Showing a lack of remorse or contrition for the crime for which you were convicted will not serve you well in seeking such a parole.

 By contrast, showing remorse during a parole hearing, while also showing an intent to avoid committing the same crime, can be instrumental in gaining parole in Texas.

 For parole to be granted in Texas, the offender must have adhered to and observed the rules of the prison, must have obeyed local, state and federal laws, must have avoided promoting disrespect for the law and the criminal justice system, and must not pose a threat to public welfare and safety.

 Anyone facing parole in Texas needs a strong criminal defense lawyer to advocate for them in their parole hearing.

-Contact the Neal Davis Law Firm for your free consultation.
+Contact the Neal Davis Law Firm for your consultation.